 Commissioning Responsible Typical Time Frame Seasonal Responsible Completion

 Task Team Climate Team Date

 Member Condition Member Sign

 S Off

-Prepare OPR Owner Prior to beginning Design Documents.
+Prepare OPR Owner Prior to beginning Design

+D DOD A /F T Documents.

 Prepare BOD A/E Team During the Design Phase.

 Prepare a Cx Plan СхА During the Design Phase.

-Incorporate Cx СхА CxA will review existing
+Incorporate Cx CxA CxA will review existing

 Requirements project specifications and

 into incorporate commissioning

 Construction requirements.

 Documents

-Introduction СхА When all contractors have
+Introduction CxA When all contractors have

 and task been selected.
 This meeting

 assignment is to introduce everyone

 meeting, i.e. needed in the Cx process

 Cx kickoff and define roles and

 responsibilities.

-Verification CxA CxA will be walking the job
+Verification СхА CxA will be walking the job

 of periodically as the job

 Installation progresses looking for

 system wide issues that

 may prove to be functional

-problems later
+problems later.

 Completion of start-up test sheets СхА This should happen when the equipment begins to arrive on the job.
 It is the contractor's responsibility to properly fill them out and return to the CxA.
 Factory start-up sheets are preferable.
 If the contractor does not have anything to use, the CxA will supply the sheets for them.
 Functional performance tests and verification of TAB Reports CxA / Contractors Require the participation of all sub contractors and CxA designated personnel.
 This should take place prior to the CO.
-If any problems arise during testing, some amount of time may be required to correct the problems and this should also be considered Summary (final) commissioning report CxA Provided by the CxA after substantial progress has been made with resolving the discrepancies and deficiencies identified during functional performance
+If any problems arise during testing, some amount of time may be required to correct the problems and this should also be considered before CO date.
+Summary (final) commissioning report СхА Provided by the CxA after substantial progress has been made with resolving the discrepancies and deficiencies identified during functional performance testing.